salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 20,000 Shares

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of salesforce.com stock in a transaction that occurred on Wednesday, July 28th.
-The stock was sold at an average price of $244.44, for a total value of $4,888,800.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the business’s stock in a transaction on Monday, August 2nd.
+The stock was sold at an average price of $240.95, for a total transaction of $4,819,000.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.

 Marc Benioff also recently made the following trade(s):